 There are multiple reasons why customer churn happens.
 Let us look at them in detail.

-What Are the Top Reasons for Customer Churn?
+What Are the Top Reasons for Customer Attrition?

 - Price is the number one reason why customers churn.
 More so, when the customers don’t see value in the investments, they make

 - Customers churn because your product or service does not make their lives easier.
 Your offerings don’t meet their expectations or fall short of the promised features.
 They stop finding any more value in using your product or service.

 - Your service is not up to the mark.
 Customers want everything now and here and do not like going through a complex ticketing system or inadequate customer support.
 Some people complain, and others quietly move on to your competitors.

 - Customers find your product tough to use.
 For every small thing, they are dependent on your customer support to implement.
 Adoption is cumbersome and this causes them to leave.